SebastianHeslinRees/population_projections/README.md

 The RTools toolchain bundle must be installed before model installation is attempted.
 RTools contains elements which are required by some of the package dependencies in the models.

 ### R packages
-All R packages for the model are managed by `revn`.
+All R packages for the model are managed by `renv`.
 The initialize script begins with a call to `renv::restore()`.
 This will ensure that all necessary packages (and the correct versions) are downloaded and installed.

 ## Model Installation